When the Curious Abandon Honesty: Federated Learning Is Not Private: Experimental Evaluation

 For the text classifier, we initialize the weights of the embedding layer with a random uniform distribution (min=0., max=1.) to create the inputs for the fully-connected layer.
 We then adversarially initialize this fully-connected-layer's weights with our \namenoformat to perform extraction of the embeddings there.
-Finally, after extracting the input's embeddings from then fully-connected layer (like they would extract an image), we map them back to the corresponding text.
-To reconstruct the original text tokens from a sequence of extracted embeddings, the \attacker creates a lookup dictionary, mapping its initialized embeddings back to their corresponding tokens (this is the inverse mapping to the embedding layer).
-To avoid vector-comparisons for each lookup, we use hash values for vector embeddings as keys.